vanderbilt-redcap/harmonist-hub/README.md

 In the configuration window enter the mandatory fields.

-1. Hub Name: The name the hub and projects will have.
+1. Hub Name: The name the Hub and projects will have.
 This will be the main name added to all projects.
 It is recommended to not add a very long name.
 2. Hub Profile: This field is mandatory but any value works.

 <img src="docs/images/readme2.png" alt="This picture shows Github's Harmonist main page">